• home

 • What extensions are included?

-1. The ArcGIS Education Edition software includes 3D Analyst, Data Interoperability for Desktop*, Data Reviewer for Desktop*, Geostatistical Analyst, Network Analyst, Publisher, Schematics, Spatial Analyst, Tracking Analyst, and Workflow Manager for Desktop*.
+1. The ArcGIS Pro Education Edition software includes 3D Analyst, Data Interoperability*, Data Reviewer*, Geostatistical Analyst, Network Analyst, Publisher, Spatial Analyst, and Workflow Manager*.

 * Downloaded separately